 Menaboni’s Lost Works

 Since 2007, Kennesaw State University (KSU), in Kennesaw, Georgia, has been collecting the works of Menaboni.
-The school now boasts an extensive archival collection and a gallery for Menaboni exhibitions.
-It was sponsored by a gift from the Robert W. Woodruff Foundation because of the long relationship and deep respect shared between Woodruff and Menaboni.
-The University continues to search for four missing Christmas cards to complete their collection: 1947, 1948, 1950 and 1951.
+The school now boasts a gallery for Menaboni exhibitions, and was sponsored by a gift from the Robert W. Woodruff Foundation because of the long relationship and deep respect shared between Woodruff and Menaboni.
+The largest archival collection is housed at the Troup County Archives in LaGrange, Georgia.
+The Archives continues to search for four missing Christmas cards to complete their collection: 1947, 1948, 1950 and 1951.

 Sources: Kennesaw State University Archives and Emory University Special Collections; and conversations with Athos Menaboni, Joseph Jones, June Boykin Tindall, Nell Hodgson Watt and James Williams